Under the Influence: Take Back Your Mind, Your Goals, Your Life.

 That all changed in an instant.

-I was surrounded by influencers, bloggers, wannabe bloggers, fashion icons, nomads.
-The sheer volume was astounding.
+I was surrounded by bloggers, wannabe bloggers, influencers, “ask me how I quit my 9 - 5 nomads.”
 The scenes that unfolded around me were jaw-dropping, heartbreaking and soul-crushing.
-No longer can a regular person snap a simple photo in front of a landmark, or a doorway or a scene that catches their eye.
-No, she must be wearing a perfectly coordinated outfit, with a black Chanel purse in one hand, its matching Chanel shopping bag in the other, both positioned perfectly outward so that the labels and logos are visible, and her neck outstretched into the infinite beyond to create an image of inspirational wonder and awe.
+No longer is it acceptable to take a traveler to take quick snap in front of a landmark, or a doorway or a scene that catches her eye.
+No, she must be wearing a perfectly coordinated outfit, with a black Chanel purse in one hand, its matching branded shopping bag in the other, each positioned perfectly so that the labels and logos are visible with her neck outstretched into the infinite beyond, creating an image of inspirational wonder and awe.

 There are women walking whimsically through a scene, with one arm reaching out behind them, their floor-length pink skirt billowing in the wind.
 The boyfriends take their phones.
 Snapping for 2-3 minutes.
 Different angles.
 Different heights.
 Different vantage points.
 The same damn photo again and again and again.
 She reviews the images and after a few frustrated words she takes her next pose and the process starts all over again.
 A bag full of discarded clothes lies outside of the frame and after a quick costume change and the entire process starts again.